Autumn Budget 2025: UK Tax Changes Explained - What You'll Actually Pay

 This will push some into downsizing or equity release schemes.

-Savings and Dividend Tax Rate Increases
+Savings, Dividend and Property Income Tax Rate Increases

-Savings Tax Changes (April 2026)
+Savings Tax Changes (April 2027)

 Current rates on savings interest: